DeLuks2006/Rootkitty/README.md

 ## **DISCLAIMER**
 > [!IMPORTANT]
 > This open-source tool is provided for educational and research purposes only.
-> I, the creator, expressly prohibit the use of this tool by governments, threat actors, or individuals with malicious intent.
+> The creator, expressly prohibit the use of this tool by governments, threat actors, or individuals with malicious intent.
-> I, the creator, disclaim any responsibility for any damages caused to systems by the use of this tool or for any malicious activities conducted using this tool in the wild.
+> The creator, disclaim any responsibility for any damages caused to systems by the use of this tool or for any malicious activities conducted using this tool in the wild.
 > Users are solely responsible for their use of this tool and are expected to adhere to ethical and legal standards at all times.
+>
+> By using this Software you explicitly agree to these terms and conditions.

 ## Features:
 - Hides files